natashalysakova/UtilitiesApp/README.md

 4. **Access the application**:
    - Once the services are up and running, you can access the web frontend by navigating to `http://localhost:10002` in your web browser.
+   - `migrationservice` will be shut down after initial run, that's fine, it's needed only for database initialization.

 5. **Stopping the services**:
    - To stop the running services, use the following command: